 Under the Basel III Capital Regulations, Banks are required to maintain a minimum Pillar 1 Capital (Tier-I + Tier-II) to Risk-weighted Assets Ratio (CRAR) of 9% on an on-going basis.
 Besides this minimum capital requirement, Basel III also provides for creation of capital conservation buffer (CCB).
-The transitional period of full implementation of Basel III capital regulation in India is extended up to 31st March 2020.
-Accordingly the CCB requirements were implemented from 31st March 2016 in phases and are to be fully implemented by October 1, 2021 to the extent of 2.50% of Risk weighted Assets.
+The CCB requirements were implemented from 31st March 2016 in phases and final tranche 0.625% was fully implemented from October 1, 2021 to the extent of 2.50% (total CCB) of Risk Weighted Assets.

-The total regulatory capital funds under Basel-III norms consist of the sum of the following categories and banks are required to maintain 11.50% of Risk Weighted Assets (9% + 2.50%) from October 2021 with the phase in requirements under CCB from 2016.
+The total regulatory capital funds under Basel-III norms consist of the sum of the following categories and banks are required to maintain 11.50% of Risk Weighted Assets (9% + 2.50%) from October 2021.